Idan-Levin/target-shopping-automation/README.md

    - Checks if it's available
    - Adds it to the cart if found
    - Updates the shopping list with the status (added, not found, out of stock)
-4. Proceeds to checkout with the added items
+4. Proceeds to checkout with the added items:
+   - Navigates to cart and ensures shipping is selected (not pickup)
+   - Proceeds to checkout
+   - Fills in payment information from the `.env` file
+   - Unchecks "Save payment card" options
+   - Clicks "Save and continue"
+   - Places the order only if `COMPLETE_ORDER=true` in the `.env` file
 5. Provides a summary of the shopping results

 ## Customization Options